 WHO WE ARE:

 For Bunny Sake Rabbit Rescue is a all volunteer organization based in South Jersey.
 For a variety of reasons domestic rabbits end up at the shelter.
 When the shelter is unable to place the rabbit in a home they are destroyed.
-For Bunny Sake Rabbit Rescue will rescue the pet from the shelter, and place him/her in a volunteers foster home.
+For Bunny Sake Rabbit Rescue will rescue the pet from the shelter, owner surrender, and place him/her in a volunteers foster home.
 Our rescued rabbits receive medical care, are spayed or neutered, handled daily, become accustomed to household noises, socialized with our family members and cage litterbox trained, in preparation of being adopted into a forever home.

 FELINE FRIENDS ONLY